Virginia Hospital Center

 Virginia Hospital Center - Arlington, VA

 Virginia Hospital Center is an addiction treatment center located at 1701 North George Mason Drive in the 22205 zip code in Arlington, VA.
 It is operated by a private non-profit organization.
-Virginia Hospital Center provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Virginia Hospital Center include counseling for substance abuse, counseling for trauma victims and 12 step rehabilitation.
-Virginia Hospital Center also specializes in detox services and offers cocaine detox, residential benzodiazepines detox and methamphetamines detox.
+Virginia Hospital Center provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Virginia Hospital Center include counseling for trauma victims, 12 step rehabilitation and motivational interviewing.
+Virginia Hospital Center also specializes in detox services and offers inpatient cocaine detoxification, inpatient alcohol detox and methamphetamines detox.
 Virginia Hospital Center provides hospital inpatient heroin detoxification, inpatient hospital heroin rehabilitation and hospital inpatient treatment.
-It also provides residential treatment for heroin use, inpatient dual diagnosis treatment and inpatient heroin detox.
+It also provides residential heroin addiction treatment, residential treatment for dual diagnosis and medical heroin detox.

 Call (855) 489-3619 for 24/7 with treatment.